sorefoot/clus-devwks-2019/README.md

  -   If the user is there, verify that they are assigned to the **AXL UCM** group with the **Standard AXL API Access** role.
-Now move to Scenario 1.
+Now move to Section 1.
 (Additional roles may be added to this user for other tasks.)
 -   If not, continue creating the AXL Service Account

 ## Create an AXL Service Account